 Content is at the heart of organic search marketing.
 However, actually creating the content that can rank organically is the toughest part.
 Digital marketers face several challenges when meeting the demand for original and relevant content.
 According to a recent survey by ClearVoice, time, content quality, content creation, content scaling, and idea generation were the top five challenges for content marketers.

-Consistently creating content that attracts web traffic, engages readers, and represents a unique perspective is extremely difficult.
-It involves knowing what your target audience cares about and creating content accordingly, which can be very labor intensive.
+- Content Creation: Consistently creating content that attracts web traffic, engages readers, and represents a unique perspective is extremely difficult.
+It involves knowing what your target audience cares about and creating content accordingly, which can be very labor-intensive.

-Whether it’s content creation or distribution, scaling up is never easy.
-Most marketers lack the necessary in-house resources, manpower, and the planning skills to scale up their content.
+- Scaling Content: Whether it’s content creation or distribution, scaling up is never easy.
+Most marketers lack the necessary in-house resources, manpower, and planning skills to scale up their content.